Vehicle-to-Home Backup Savings Estimator

 Assumptions & Limitations

 To keep the model transparent and easy to use, the estimator relies on several simplifying assumptions.
-These help you compare options consistently but also mean the results are illustrative rather than exact forecasts.
+These assumptions help you compare options consistently, but they also mean the results are best treated as planning-level estimates rather than exact engineering or financial projections.

 These assumptions mean the tool is best used for high-level planning and relative comparisons rather than detailed engineering or financial design.
-If you are making a major investment, you may want to refine these numbers with a professional who can account for local rates, codes, and site-specific factors.
+If you are making a major investment, refine the numbers with installer quotes, local fuel prices, utility tariffs, permitting requirements, and equipment compatibility details specific to your home.

 This estimator is for educational and planning purposes only and does not constitute financial, engineering, or legal advice.